Med School MCAT

 What Do Med Schools Interpret from MCAT Scores

-MCAT scores And Admission
+MCAT Scores and Admission

 As a medical school applicant, a student should try to sit for the MCAT towards the beginning of the calendar year.
 The idea is to receive your scorecard almost at the same time when you apply for medical school.
-Despite the changes in exam structure, MCAT still continues to be a daylong event.
-MCAT questions, other than the writing section, are all multiple choice in nature.
+Despite the changes in exam structure, the test still continues to be a day long event.
+The questions, other than the writing section, are all multiple choice in nature.
 The three sections comprises questions from Physics, Chemistry and Biology.
 Each of them is marked on a 15 point scale adding it up to a total of 45 points.
 It's seemingly very difficult to reach a near-to-perfect score.
-The average MCAT score of a student every year is recorded as 24 (where the student procures 8 in each of the three sections).
+The average test score of a student every year is recorded as 24 (where the student procures 8 in each of the three sections).
 A score of 30 is considered to be a good competitive score whereas any score ranging in between 34-36 is considered as the highest.
 If you manage to score above 36, you shall be counted among the top two percent in US.

-The other part of med school MCAT exam is the writing session.
+The other part of the MCAT exam is the writing session.
 Every score in this section is marked in the range of an alphabetical scale.
 "J" is the lowest and "T" is the highest score.
-Considering all odds, a MCAT score of 25 falls just short off the margin and hence the student won't be able to get an admission in a US medical school.
+Considering all odds, a score of 25 falls just short off the margin and hence the student won't be able to get an admission in a US medical school.
 The only option in this case is to try for Caribbean or Osteopathic medical schools.

 Med School MCAT Scores-What Are the Odds

 If you wish to take MCAT in the first month of the calendar year, think again.
 It's no point sitting for the exam, if you are not prepared to the fullest.
 At any point in time, if you feel that you are not ready for the exam; it's wise to take a step back.
-Med school MCAT exam is a graduate level exam.
+MCAT is a graduate level exam.
 Hence, a good deal of time spent in knowing the question pattern and adapting the right method to approach them is a wise call.
-The rate of acceptance for major medical schools is getting lower with each and every passing year which is making med school MCAT more competitive.
+The rate of acceptance for major medical schools is getting lower with each and every passing year which is making this test more competitive.
 As an obvious consequence, pre-medical students have to walk that extra mile to earn the acceptance letter and shape their future in the process.
-A med school MCAT score of 30 and a GPA rating of 3.5 is the average benchmark score for anyone with a dream to get into the major medical schools of the country.
+An MCAT score of 30 and a GPA rating of 3.5 is the average benchmark score for anyone with a dream to get into the major medical schools of the country.
 On the other hand, the cut-off rating for GPA has been fixed at 3.0 and for MCAT the cut off marks is 25.
 In any case, if a student fails to score a little less than the cut off number, chances of getting the interview are bleak.
-Remember, a low GPA rating is lower than 3.0 and a similarly low med school MCAT score is lower than 25.
+Remember, a low GPA rating is lower than 3.0 and a similarly low MCAT score is lower than 25.
 The other coursework requirements include a minimum of one year study of subjects like General Biology, General Chemistry (Inorganic Chemistry), Physics, English and Calculus.
 The GPA ratings are also important when you are seeking admission in a major medical school in US.
 Usually, a GPA rating of 3.5 and above is the benchmark set for admission in a large number of medical schools.
 However, if you are planning to go for a medical school like Harvard to pursue your career in medicine, then a rating of 3.5 might be a little low to get an admission.

 MCAT Scores-A Viable Reality

-For any medical school aspirant with a low med school MCAT score, things become a little difficult.
+For any medical school aspirant with a low score, things become a little difficult.
 However, it's not completely a lost cause.
 If a student is not willing to sit for a re-test, he can try his luck at Caribbean medical school.
 The Caribbean schools are a little more tolerant than the US medical schools.
 The Caribbean medical schools are a good option.
 Considering the chance to study medicine abroad, the Caribbean schools also have a simpler admission process compared to US medical schools.

-Med school MCAT score is a viable reality and you must come to terms with it.
-However, getting a low MCAT score is not the end of the line.
+MCAT score is a viable reality and you must come to terms with it.
+However, getting a low score is not the end of the line.
 If your dream is to study medicine in US, you can change your institution, if you like, or wait for your next turn in the calendar year.
 For students who are in their freshman years or sophomore, there are plenty of chances to hit upon some solid GPA ratings or MCAT scores.
 In case you have already graduated, you shall have to do well in your post-grad studies and leave behind your low GPA ratings and work your way to get into your desired medical school.
 The most valid option for all low scorers of MCAT is to sit for the test once again.
 The medical school you are applying to shall be able to see your previous scores along with your new score.
 If you are able to demonstrate marked improvement, things might go your way and you shall have that acceptance letter rolled out to you in a while.